TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 *   post, list or upload content or items in inappropriate categories or areas on our sites;

-*   breach or circumvent any laws, third party rights or our systems, policies, or determinations of your account status;
+*   breach or circumvent any laws, third-party rights or our systems, policies, or determinations of your account status;

 *   use our Services if you are not able to form legally binding contracts (for example if you are under 18), or are temporarily or indefinitely suspended from using our sites, services, applications or tools;

 *   fail to pay for items purchased by you, unless you have a valid reason as set out in an eBay policy, for example, the seller has materially changed the item's description after you bid, a clear typographical error is made, or you cannot contact the seller (see our Unpaid item policy);

-*   fail to deliver items sold by you, unless you have a valid reason as set out in an eBay policy, for example, the buyer fails to follow the posted terms or you cannot contact the buyer;
+*   fail to deliver items sold by you, unless you have a valid reason as set out in an eBay policy, for example, the buyer fails to comply with the posted terms in your listing or you cannot contact the buyer;

 *   manipulate the price of any item or interfere with any other user's listings;